-There are many factorsinsufficient phonemic differentiation - vocabulary deficits - working memory limitations - low frustration tolerance - emotional distraction (particularly shame) - attention deficit disorders - poor letter recognition - classic innate dyslexia - maladaptive cognitive schema that can cause the brain’s processing to stutter when reading and in future posts we will address most if not all of them.
-In this post we begin our exploration of the bottleneckscauses of processing stutters to reading fluency by looking at ‘processing speed’.
+There are many factors* that can cause the brain’s processing to stutter when reading and in future posts we will address most if not all of them.
+In this post we begin our exploration of the bottlenecks – the causes of processing stutters – to reading fluency by looking at ‘processing speed’.

 To illustrate the critical role of processing speed in reading, imagine how frustrating it would be to run the apps you use today on one of your first computers: